waypointnda/waypoint/nda.md

 ## No Exclusive Financing

-Neither party shall, directly or through others, enter into any agreement for debt or equity financing of the _Potential Transaction_ on terms that would prohibit or be reasonably expected to impede any other potential acquirer from securing financing from that financing source.
+Neither party shall, directly or through others, enter into any agreement for debt or equity financing of the potential merger or acquisition on terms that would prohibit or be reasonably expected to impede any other potential acquirer from securing financing from that financing source.

 ## Definition of Affiliate